Goutte/git-spend/README.md

 Download
 --------

-You can download the [latest build from the releases](https://github.com/Goutte/gitime/releases).
+You can [download the binary](https://github.com/Goutte/gitime/releases/download/latest/gitime) straight from the [latest build in the releases](https://github.com/Goutte/gitime/releases).

 You can also install via `go get` (hopefully) :